 - Make genoise sponge as directed in previous post or take out of freezer to defrost at room temp for at least 30mins before starting.

-- In a large bowl beat the caster sugar and two egg yolks until thick and creamy pale in colour.
+In a large bowl beat the caster sugar and two egg yolks until thick, creamy and pale in colour.

-- In a third (or second bowl) whip the egg whites into stiff peaks.
+Now whip the egg whites into stiff peaks.